Why AMD Stock Is Surging Today

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Advanced Micro Devices wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-HSBC Holdings is an advertising partner of Motley Fool Money.
 Keith Noonan has no position in any of the stocks mentioned.
 The Motley Fool has positions in and recommends Advanced Micro Devices and Nvidia.
-The Motley Fool recommends HSBC Holdings.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.